Clayton-Roberts/Clayton-Roberts/README.md

 My name is Clay Roberts and I'm a postdoctoral researcher at the Netherlands Institute for Space Research (SRON) in Leiden, NL.
 I earned my PhD at the University of Cambridge in 2023.
 I'm from northern Vermont and have been studying and working in Europe since 2013.

+(Note: my most recent code from 2023 onwards is hosted on my private Gitlab at SRON)

 ---

 ### 🔬 Research interests